intermine/intermine-apps-c/elastic-med/README.md

 * Route to a document page for a detail when having an abstract.
 * If many names, skip the middle people (like in Micklem Site)
 * Have a minified build
-* Change the notification to be shown as a text in a title, e.g.: Top results out of 27 etc.
 * [autocomplete](http://www.elasticsearch.org/blog/you-complete-me/)